CLICK TO SHOP OUR BLACK FRIDAY SALE!

 I Think I'm Losing Hair!

-Here is the Hairy Truth... hair loss in menopause is just a natural part of the menopausal journey.
-Hair loss during menopause is primarily attributed to hormonal changes, specifically the fluctuation of estrogen levels.
-Estrogen plays a crucial role in promoting hair growth and maintaining the hair growth cycle.
-When estrogen levels decline during menopause, the hair growth cycle can be disrupted, leading to increased shedding of hair.
-Fear not, though, it's not permanent.
-Understanding this process can help us feel a little more at ease as we explore the solutions to menopausal hair loss.
+Here is the Hairy Truth... hair changes during menopause are a real and completely natural part of the journey.
+The main driver is hormonal: as estrogen levels shift during menopause, the hair growth cycle can be disrupted, leading to increased shedding.
+Fear not — for most women, this is not permanent.
+Understanding what's happening can help you feel a little more at ease as you explore your options.

 Why Has My Hair Changed?

-The Thinning Dilemma: As if hair loss wasn't enough, many women experience hair thinning during menopause.
-The decrease in estrogen and other hormonal shifts can lead to finer hair strands.
-But remember, thin doesn't mean unhealthy!
+The Thinning Dilemma: As if hair shedding wasn't enough, many women also notice their strands feel finer during menopause.
+The decrease in estrogen and other hormonal shifts can contribute to changes in hair texture and density.
+But thinner doesn't mean hopeless — and it definitely doesn't mean you can't have a fabulous head of hair.

 To embrace your wispy waves and give them a boost, consider:

 Curly, Wavy, Straight...
-Menopause is notorious for bringing unexpected changes, and hair texture isn't exempt.
-Straight hair may turn wavy, and curly hair could loosen its curl pattern.
-This transformation can be a pleasant surprise for some, while others may need a little help adapting to the new look.
-Menopause can bring about changes in hair texture due to hormonal fluctuations and reduced sebum production in the scalp.
-Sebum is a natural oil that helps moisturize and protect the hair, and its decreased production can lead to changes in texture.
-The key is to embrace your natural hair and learn how to work with its new texture.
+Menopause is notorious for bringing unexpected changes, and hair texture is no exception.
+Straight hair may turn wavy; curly hair could loosen its curl pattern.
+This happens partly because hormonal shifts affect sebum production — the scalp's natural oil that helps moisturize and condition the hair.
+Less sebum can mean different texture.
+The key is to embrace your natural hair and learn how to work with what you've got now.

 Top Tips On Hair Health